ganapathy2000/AI/README.md

 # Function call to solve the puzzle
 solve(initial, empty_tile_pos, final)<br>

-Write a Program to Implement Travelling Salesman problem using Python:<br>
+8.Write a Program to Implement Travelling Salesman problem using Python:<br>

 from sys import maxsize<br>
 from itertools import permutations<br>